You may well have been told that by brushing your teeth the reason being to remove food from your teeth.

 Not only will these fruits and vegetables help to clean your teeth, by eating them on a regular basis they will also help to keep you healthy right throughout your body.

-7 Great Foods for Healthy Teeth:
+7 Great Foods for Healthy, Clean Teeth

 1. Pineapples – One of the best teeth-cleaners is the pineapple.
 Pineapples actually help to whiten your teeth, Google The Benefits of Pineapple Juice.
 They contain an enzyme that works as a natural stain remover for your teeth.
 That enzyme also helps to remove plaque.